usnistgov/dioptra/docs/source/tutorials/tutorial_1/part-2.rst

    :figclass: bordered-image

 .. note::
-   Default parameters can be overridden when running a Job.
+   Default parameters for an entrypoint can be overridden when running a Job.

 Create the Entrypoint Task Graph
 ~~~~~~~~~~~~~~~~~~~

 Next, add the plugin task to the graph:

+.. admonition:: Steps (continued)

-- Go to **Task Graph Info**.
+   1. Go to **Task Graph Info** window in the UI.
-- Select **plugin_2** from the Plugins list.
+   2. Select **plugin_2** from the Plugins list.
-- Click **Add to Task Graph**.
+   3. Click **Add to Task Graph** to automatically populate the Task Graph.

 .. figure:: _static/screenshots/entrypoint_2_add_to_task_graph.png
    :alt: Screenshot of adding plugin_2 to Entrypoint 2.
    :width: 900px
    :figclass: bordered-image

-By default, the step has no name and no parameter bindings.
-We must configure inputs:
+By default, the **step** of the graph has no name and no parameter bindings.
+We must configure inputs.
+Use the following values:

 - ``mean`` = ``10``
 - ``var`` = ``10``
 - ``random_seed`` = ``0``
 - ``sample_size`` = ``$sample_size`` (a reference to the Entrypoint parameter)

+.. admonition:: Steps (finalized)
+   1. Edit the Task Graph YAML code to overwrite the default values

 .. figure:: _static/screenshots/entrypoint_2_edit_task_graph.png
    :alt: Screenshot of editing parameters in Entrypoint 2 task graph.